Vasilisa the Beautiful: Synopsis

 On her way she is passed by three horsemen dressed in white, red and black.
 On Baba Yaga's fence, made of human bones, skulls are hung, the eye sockets of which illuminate the surroundings with their light like lanterns.
 Baba Yaga rides out of the forest in her flying mortar and heeds Vasilisa's request.
 Baba Yaga demands that she, under pain of death, first work as a servant.
 At Baba Yaga's command, the gates open and then lock themselves.
 Baba Yaga gives Vasilisa various tasks, but she completes everything on time with the doll's help.
 The colored horsemen pass by the hut, and Vasilisa discovers Baba Yaga's assistants: three pairs of hands that respond and appear at the call of her voice.
 Baba Yaga explains that the white, red and black horsemen are respectively Day, Sun and Night, but does not explain what the hands are, warning that she dislikes those who air her personal affairs in public, and that she eats those who are too curious.

 Eventually, Baba Yaga asks Vasilisa how she managed to accomplish her work so well.
 When Vasilisa responds that she did so by her mother's blessing, Baba Yaga throws her out of her home, rejecting those who are blessed.
 However, Baba Yaga gifts Vasilisa a skull with burning eyes to use as a lamp.
 Vasilisa wants to get rid of it, but the skull warns her against this, asking to be taken to her stepmother's house.
 There, the light coming from the skull's eye sockets incinerates the stepmother and her two daughters.
-Vasilisa buries the skull and moves to the city, where she settles with an old clothmaker, deciding to take up spinning and weaving while waiting for her father to return.
-The fabric in Vasilisa's hands is so thin that the clothmaker can carry it straight to the royal palace.
-The king asks Vasilisa to sew him blouses from this fabric.
-Appreciating her skillful work and charmed by her beauty, the king takes Vasilisa as his wife.
+Vasilisa buries the skull and moves to the city, where she settles with an old woman, deciding to take up spinning and weaving while waiting for her father to return.
+The fabric that comes out of Vasilisa's hands is so thin that the old woman states it belongs in the royal palace and nowhere else.
+The king asks to sew him blouses from this fabric, which turns out to be a craft only Vasilisa herself can manage.
+Appreciating her skillful work, the king demands to see the young woman personally, and once that happens, charmed by her beauty, takes Vasilisa as his wife.
 Her father returns from his trading trip and remains to live at court.
-Vasilisa also brings the clothmaker into court, and carries the doll in her pocket for the rest of her life.
+Vasilisa also brings the old woman into court, and carries the doll in her pocket for the rest of her life.